cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Debug Log

-The debug log prints unstructured messages as the queue transfers files and tasks, workers connect and report resources, etc. This is specially useful to find failures, bugs, and other errors.
+The debug log prints unstructured messages as the manager transfers files and tasks, workers connect and report resources, etc. This is specially useful to find failures, bugs, and other errors.
 It is located by default at: